welcome to the mayan ruins website .

 The north and east side of the Annex Courtyard is taken up by the remains of three structures exhibiting lows walls and interior columns.
 The south side structure gives the courtyard its name.
 This is a small, one-story, corbeled roof structure with a single entryway to the north and one to the east.
 Chaac masks adorn the façade.
 The southwest corner of the courtyard has a ruined structure that leads into yet a smaller courtyard behind the Monjas structure.
 A number of other structures in a reduced state of preservation are located within this small courtyard as well as another group behind it to the immediate south.

 Recent investigations have identified 5 new architectural groups between the Monjas structure and Old Chichen.
 Four have been described as residential, and the fifth a small ceremonial complex.
 The ceremonial complex is dominated by a 16 foot/5 meter high pyramid, with a two chamber summit temple, and associated staircase.
-Two of these groups have been named as the Hoche and Ek Xux.
+Two of these groups have been named; Hoche and Ek Xux.
 When more information becomes available it will be reported on here.

 OLD CHICHEN (Opened to the public September 2023)